-A long-term coastal monitoring programme has been undertaken by the City of Wanneroo since 2014.
-The purpose of the programme is to assess changes to the City’s coastline and to document the condition of the City’s coastal structures.
+A long-term coastal monitoring program has been undertaken by the City of Wanneroo since 2014.
+The purpose of the program is to assess changes to the City’s coastline and to document the condition of the City’s coastal structures.
 This helps to better inform coastal management measures, identify key areas requiring future management, provide data for future coastal hazard studies and identify maintenance requirements.

 Monitoring of coastal structures every six months